Chantal Noa

 transdisciplinary scholar, storyteller, and educator

-I am a transdisciplinary scholar, storyteller, and educator at the intersection of ecology, spirituality, and religion.
-My work explores the environmental significance of Indigenous and decolonial perspectives on multispecies ontology and personhood.
-South African born and raised in an ethnically mixed family, I identify as a transnational scholar that forms part of the Global Majority.
+I am a transdisciplinary scholar, storyteller, and educator at the intersection of ecology, spirituality, and culture.
+Born and raised in a multicultural family in South Africa, I identify as a transnational scholar who is part of the Global Majority, encompassing both human and more-than-human communities.

-I reside in Afton, Virginia, on the traditional homelands and waterways of the Monacan Nation.
+I reside in Virginia, on the traditional homelands and waterways of the Monacan Indian Nation.